 Competition Winners and Awards

 - A panel of judges will score the presentations, and select a 1st and 2nd prize winner.
 Winners will be selected based upon the overall quality of the research project, presentation and ability to answer questions in the discussion period.
-Winners will be announced at the CHFS Annual General Meeting at CCC.
+Winners will be announced at the CHFS Annual General Meeting.

 - A prize of $1,000 will be awarded to the 1st place winner and $500 to the 2nd place runner-up, and $250 for 3rd and 4th place finalists.

-Want to get notified when the call for science opens?
+Want to get notified when the competition opens?
 Click here to become a CHFS member today.